Saffron Milkcap/Summer/Autumn/ Edible

 Cap:

 Convex cap with a depression in the centre.
 Orange with darker concentric rings.
-Green areas especially on aging or bruising.
+Green areas especially on ageing or bruising.

 Stem:

 Light orange with darker spots or shallow depressions .
-Sometimes theres green markings on there too.
+Sometimes there are green markings on there too.

 Gills: